 N.B.: Foreign students must have health insurance.
 It must be bought before they leave the country.
 You can visit an international insurance company such as Ingle International or use your own, if you have one.
 We can also purchase an insurance for you, for around $500.
 You must provide proof of insurance when you get to school.
 An American visa is advised for shorts trips with school or host family.

-Virtual tour of Bourget College Campus.
+Take a virtual tour of the Bourget College campus!

 10 year NHL veteran Matthew Lombardi is one of the Westlake Bourget College founders.
 He along with his professional staff are present daily to ensure optimal development and attention is given to each student-athlete.